paulhayes/perambulator-esp32/README.md

 The measuring wheel – also known as a surveyor's wheel, clickwheel, perambulator, hodometer, waywiser or trundle wheel – is a tool used to measure distances.

 This perambulator reports it's position via bluetooth low energy.
+The code is written for the Platformio IDE extension for Visual Studio code.

 ## Construction guide.